| Execs / Mgmt

-If any of these resonate with you, I know I can help you find the answers you need to in order to create the teams that will take your business to the next level.
+If any of these resonate with you, I know I can help you find the answers and the training you need to create the teams that will take your business to the next level.

 Are you an executive or manager who needs help presenting, running meetings, or managing people?
 Do you struggle with doing your job and attending to all the other things your job requires, like social diplomacy and public speaking?